schmidb/TurtleTrafo/_i18n/en/_posts/offerings/2021-12-12-masterclass.md

 We offer a "TurtleTrafo Work Excellence Masterclass", which gives you as a manager the opportunity to deliver high-quality results at any time without losing your joy.
 After finishing our program you are able to guide teams to become more self-sufficient, flexible and efficient.
 By doing this you will inherently create an atmosphere of well being and security.

 Our program is like a journey.
 Our central principle is living and leading from the inside to the outside.
 You will start close to home with yourself.
 Getting to know the workings of your inside world.
 With these basics in your backpack the journey leads you through the jungle of human coworking and existing.
 This phase is giving you hands-on knowledge and experience in forming human groups that are (over time) able to naturally adapt to different settings.
 The building blocks are seemingly contradictory elements: structure and flexibility, security and freedom, individuals and community.

-The training covers aspects as "New Work", "Work 2.0", "Mindfulness", "Empathy", "Resilience" and "Courage to fail".
-It follows the vision that satisfied people are the most dedicated and reliable team members.
+The building blocks cover aspects as "New Work", "Work 2.0", "Mindfulness", "Empathy", "Resilience" and "Courage to fail".
+The masterclass follows the vision that satisfied people are dedicated and reliable team members.

 <br>